citelao/google_photos_takeout_to_apple_photos/README.md

 Prerequisites: PhotoSweeper X, a download of your Google Takeout photos, a Photos library.

-1. Run PhotoSweeper X on your Photos library *plus* the Google Takeout directory.
+1. Run PhotoSweeper X on your Photos library side by side with the Google Takeout directory.

 2. `File > Export to XML > List of Photos...`